 The laws may have made it harder for some people to use bath salts, but they’re certainly still easy to find and buy.
 I did a quick Internet search and found several online sites that sell bath salts under the guise of research chemicals.
 They’re also sold as plant food, insect repellants and toy, jewelry or glass cleaners with innocent sounding names like Ivory Wave and Vanilla Sky.

 Products are usually labeled “Not for human consumption.”
 One site I visited had this disclaimer: “If sold or promoted for human consumption, some research chemicals sold on this site would fall under the USA federal analogue act, a subsection of the controlled substance act and instantly be illegal, However we must make it crystal clear that all research chemical collector’s items sold on this site are specifically not intended for human consumption and must never ever be consumed.”

 In a Lunder-Dineen Webinar for health care providers, Ron Gastia, retired Bangor Police chief, said one of challenges is that as soon as an illicit drug is identified and banned, somewhere in the world a drug manufacturer is making subtle changes.
 “We will not eliminate the use of bath salts,” he says.
 “There will be new bath salt drugs in the future.
-[They] will affect our youth and people will die from them.
-Education, treatment and enforcement will help to minimize the increase of bath salt use.”

 If you want more information, you can go to the Lunder-Dineen website and download a .pdf of its bath salts pocket guide or order hard copies.
 You can also learn about a new substance abuse initiative called Time to Ask: Education that transforms conversations about alcohol use.